holiaka/ChEZ-data/README.md

 """

 ## Description
-The data are provided to support scientific studies on:
+The data are provided to support:
 - Forest biomass and growing stock estimation
-- Radionuclide contamination (Cs-137, Sr-90) in tree wood and soils in Chornobyl forests
+- Analysis of radionuclide contamination (Cs-137, Sr-90) in tree wood and soils in Chornobyl forests
 - Spatial analysis and mapping of ecological parameters
-- Applications of machine learning (XGBoost algorithms) in environmental modeling
+- Applications of ML algorithms in environmental modeling

 ## Repository Structure
 - `ChEZ-data/Supplementary_materials_2023/` is the first dataset and models collection in the research, where: